beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 Since there's a read of `x` on the right hand side of the assignment and a write effectively on the left, these are two operations.
-Another thread could sneak in the middle.
+Another thread could sneak in the middle and make you unhappy.

 But you _can_ use the shorthand `+=` to get an atomic operation: